dvm-shlee/deph/README.md

 -   **Endpoint-based Code Isolation**: Pinpoint a function or class, and `deph` will recursively find all internal dependencies (other functions, classes, global variables) required for it to run.
 -   **Dependency Analysis**: Automatically identifies the standard library, third-party, and local modules your isolated code depends on.
 -   **Source Code Composition**: Gathers all the required source code and assembles it into a single, clean Python module, ready for use in a new context.
--   **Jupyter-Aware**: Intelligently parses the structure of Jupyter Notebooks (`.ipynb` files), treating them as valid source entry points.
+-   **Jupyter-Aware**: Works inside Jupyter Notebook/Lab by analyzing the live Python session (in-memory functions, classes, variables, and imports).

 ## Why Use `deph`?
 (The Problem)